Child Abuse Defense Attorneys in St. Louis

-Have you been accused of child abuse in Missouri?
+Have you been accused of child abuse?
 You need to act fast to start correcting the situation and defending yourself.
 If you do not take the right steps, you could be both convicted of a serious crime by the criminal justice system and stripped of parental rights by the Missouri Department of Social Services Children’s Division.

 Penalties used in child abuse convictions can include: